 My first book, The English System: Quarantine, Immigration and the Making of a Port Sanitary Zone, was published by Manchester University Press in 2014.
 The book has been shortlisted for the Royal Historical Society Whitfield Prize for best first book published in 2014 on a British or Irish history subject.

-My new project takes my interests in ideas about perceived and real dangers, borders and category making, in a different direction.
+My new project takes my interests in ideas about perceived and real dangers, borders and category making, to Australia.
 Focusing on the dangerous native animals of Australia, I place Europeans in the penal colonies, as well as later free settlements, within a landscape of creatures that helped to set the spatial boundaries of settlement while not not always respecting the creation of colonized space or ‘civilised’ domains.
-My interest lies in the small, scuttling and slithering creatures that hid in the woodpiles and under the floors of European homes and workplaces, and lurked just beneath the surface of the water that surrounded the settlements.
+The medical and environmental concerns and consequences of these interspecies interactions were mediated and understood through local, imperial and global knowledge sharing.
+Yet, while I look outward in my analysis, I am also interested in the small, scuttling and slithering creatures that hid in the woodpiles and under the floors of European homes and workplaces, and lurked just beneath the surface of the water that surrounded the settlements.

 I am President of the Australian and New Zealand Studies Association of North America (ANZSANA).